 The Office of Human Resources is supporting the university's efforts to ensure the safety and well-being of the university community by keeping our staff, faculty and students informed and taking preventive measures regarding the rapidly-changing events of the coronavirus outbreak.

-Temporary Staff Hiring and Virtual Interviewing Guidance
+U.S. Staff Hiring Guidance

 CMU-Q is continuously monitoring the changing COVID-19 situation and we are working hard to plan for different contingencies ensuring the health and safety of our community.